JoannaPobiezynska/mini-trello/README.md

 3. add drag'n'drop of tasks and lists
 4. add main dashboard with all user's boards, enable adding boards
 5. enable adding deadlines to tasks, enable colors
+6. enable users to pick a background picture for a given board
-6. enable sharing boards between users
+7. enable sharing boards between users

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).